eosnetworkfoundation/grant-framework/applications/eos-id.md

 - Technical consulting for the Indian government&#39;s blockchain incubation project [Apiary](https://apiary.stpi.in/) including market research, problem solvin and story telling.
 - Other experience includes backend development with [Robustwealth](https://www.thewealthmosaic.com/vendors/robustwealth) wealth trading platform and [Mastercard](https://www.mastercard.com/).

 **Rebal Alhaqash** is our full stack developer.
 With 2.5 years experience with React and React native, he leads the user facing side of the application.
 He has previously worked on the [Farm Credibility](https://farmcredibly.com/) project creating smart contracts in Solidity and connecting these to the front-end client.
 He has also worked with server side technologies in JavaScript and nestjs.
+Rebal was a co-author of the [Antelope SSI Toolkit](https://github.com/Tonomy-Foundation/Antelope-SSI-Toolkit) which required deep integration with the [did-jwt](https://github.com/decentralized-identity/did-jwt) and associated repositories of the Decentralized Identity Foundation.

-**Sadia Abbas** - Senior software developer specializing in back end development.
-A self-motivated development, as well as strong skills and ability in writing clean and efficient code IT professional.
+**Sadia Abbas** - is our senior software full-stack developer specializing in back end development.
+With over 8 years commercial experience, she is a self-motivated development, as well as strong skills and ability in writing clean and efficient code IT professional.
+Her interests in working with blockchain and digital identity lead her to work with Tonomy.

 **Chetana Bhardwaj** - Dynamic, hands on, Agile Scrum Master with experience managing software development projects that meet demanding time restraints and exceed all expectations.
-Out of the box thinker who champions innovative technical solutions to address complex client needs and related business problems, ensuring superior outcomes.
+Chetana is an of the box thinker who champions innovative technical solutions to address complex client needs and related business problems, ensuring superior outcomes.

-**Milica Sequeira** -
+**Milica Sequeira** - Our UI/UX designer.
+She is a critical thinker and skillfully navigates the research, design and feedback of all aspects of building highly user friendly solutions.

 ### Team Org Repos